OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-94-en.md

 ### MemBlock and Cache

 - RTL new features
-  - The refactoring and testing of MMU, LoadUnit, StoreQueue, L2, etc. is ongoing
+  - The refactoring and testing of MDP, MMU, LoadUnit, StoreQueue, L2, etc. is ongoing
 - Bug fix
-  - Modify the pipe parameter of Pipeline to true in PerfetcgWrapper ([#5275](https://github.com/OpenXiangShan/XiangShan/pull/5275/files))
-  - Fix the error of multi-writeback when storeMisalignBuffer is full ([#5415](https://github.com/OpenXiangShan/XiangShan/pull/5415))
+  - (v2) Fix the missing wire connections for lqIdx and sqIdx in the exception buffer enqueue logic ([#5512](https://github.com/OpenXiangShan/XiangShan/pull/5512))
+  - (V2) Fix missing consideration of SnpPreferUniqueFwd in SnpXFwd logic ([CoupledL2 #460](https://github.com/OpenXiangShan/CoupledL2/pull/460))
-  - Remove redundant BEU range exclusion in L2 ([CoupledL2 #457](https://github.com/OpenXiangShan/CoupledL2/pull/457))
+  - (V2) Fix l2Error_s3 generation logic in MainPipe ([CoupledL2 #463](https://github.com/OpenXiangShan/CoupledL2/pull/463))
-  - Sync the pr in V2 to V3
-- Code refactoring
-  - Remove fdpMonitor and fix some statistics bugs ([#5272](https://github.com/OpenXiangShan/XiangShan/pull/5272))
 - Debugging tools
   - Continuous improvement of CHI infrastructure CHIron
   - Develop a verification tool CHI Test for the new version of L2 Cache.
 Continuous progressing